-Before a special student may enroll in the Bethany Program he must receive a recommendation from our Seminary's Committee Looking Southwest from the Mequonsippi Lagoon on Special Admissions, of which President Carl Lawrenz is the chairman.
+Before a special student may enroll in the Bethany Program he must receive a recommendation from our Seminary's Committee on Special Admissions, of which President Carl Lawrenz is the chairman.
 Information concerning this program, along with the necessary application forms, may be obtained by writing directly to President Lawrenz.
 Completed application forms should be returned to President Lawrenz rather than to Bethany Lutheran College, since that school is not able to enroll a student in this special program until he has first been recommended by our Seminary's Committee on Special Admissions.